valenzuela12/numeric_2024/README.rst

 Questions
 ---------

 * License?

+  Susan says:

       Given that it is mostly text in the notebooks, lets go creative commons.
 I'm using: Worksheets for Numeric Course by Susan Allen, Rachel White, Phil Austin and The University of British Columbia are licensed under a Creative Commons Attribution 3.0 Unported License.
 Feel free to add yourself or refer to a contributors list.

+  I suggest Creative Commons Attribution 4.0 International, the updated version of 3.0 Unported

 * Copyright notices in files?

+  Susan says:

       Yes please, but I'll reach out to Phil to double check.

 * Project information in website config? presently: